Fire prevention invoice queries

 Regardless of receiving a fire prevention notice, property owners are legally obliged to keep their property clear of fire hazard.

 Clear explanatory notes were attached to the Fire Prevention Notice that was sent to you.
-The notes explained that if the work was not completed by the date on the notice, then the Municipal Fire Prevention Officer or an agent acting on behalf of City of Greater Bendigo, may enter upon your land and take the necessary steps to complete the works (as allowed under sections 225 and 232 of the Local Government Act 1989).
+The notes explained that if the work was not completed by the date on the notice, the Municipal Fire Prevention Officer or an agent acting on behalf of City of Greater Bendigo, may enter your land and take the necessary steps to complete the works (as allowed per section 118 of the Local Government Act 2020).

-The notes also provided details on options to appeal the notice or request an extension of time.
+The notes also provided details regarding options to appeal the notice or request an extension of time.
 If this did not occur the City has organised for a contractor to undertake the works.

-If a property owner fails to pay this invoice, they can be taken to court by the City to recover the cost including any interest that has accrued on the money owed (under sections 225 and 232 Local Government Act 1989.)
+If a property owner fails to pay this invoice, they can be taken to court by the City to recover the cost including any interest accrued on the money owed (as allowed per section 118 of the Local Government Act 2020)

-In addition, the City may also serve a Fire Prevention Infringement for failing to comply with the notice, which would require you to pay a penalty of 10 penalty units ($1652) within a specified time.
-Failure to pay the infringement penalty by the due date may result in further enforcement action being taken and may incur further costs.
+In addition, the City may also serve a Fire Prevention Infringement for failing to comply with the notice, which would require a payment of 10 penalty units ($1652) within a specified time.
+Failure to pay the infringement penalty by the due date may result in further enforcement action and may incur further costs.

-However, if you have incorrectly received an invoice for a property you do not own or have sold, or if you are experiencing financial hardship the City will review your situation.
+However, the City will review you situation if you have incorrectly received an invoice for a property you do not own or have sold, or if you are experiencing financial hardship.

-Circumstances that may be considered in relation to your invoice received for fuel hazard removal on your property
+These circumstances may be considered in relation to your invoice received for fire hazard removal on your property:

 - You received an invoice for a property that you have sold or do not own.

-- You had been approved for an extension of time to complete the works but found a contractor has been and undertaken the work before this agreed date.
+- You had been approved for an extension of time to complete the works but found a contractor had been and undertaken the work before this agreed date.

 - You are experiencing financial hardship and require a payment plan.